Gender inequality is when men are valued more than women, and have more power, resources and opportunities.

 For more information about the drivers of violence against women, please read Change the story.

-• 4 resources in this collection
+4 resources in this collection

-Change the story outlines the essential actions needed at all levels of society to address the underlying drivers of violence against women.
+Change the story publications and videos outline the actions needed to address the underlying drivers of violence against women.

 Find out more about the essential actions to address the gendered drivers of violence against women.